 Detailed walk information

 Stepping off the ferry from Falmouth onto the quay the direction to head for to start the walk is left, west looking over to Pendennis headland and the nearby St Mawes castle.
 To get to the main car park and the toilets turn right for 50 metres and it is up on your left.
 Walking back to the quay continue along the road towards St Mawes castle.

 St Mawes was known as Lavada or Lavousa in the 13th Century with the chapel of St Mawes going back to 1381.
 It is named after Saint Maudez of Brittany whilst inevitably other sources would say that the original Saint Maudus came from Wales.
 Originally part of the parish of St Just, St Mawes did not have its own parish church for centuries but it did have its own holy well, which cured many complaints.

 Walk past the Tresanton hotel up the road to the Castle.
 Then follow the coast path up the Fal River to St Just in Roseland ignoring the path signs to your right.
 The church within sub tropical gardens is a site of a 5th century Celtic chapel where St Just is Iestyn son of Geraint who was the King of Cornwall (Gerrans is very close by).
-John Treseder set up a nursey after a visit to Australia in 1897 and originally planted the gardens.
+John Treseder set up a nursery after a visit to Australia in 1897 and originally planted the gardens.
 There are Gunnera, Western Red Cedars and tree ferns in amongst the native flora.
 Walk up through the lychgate (toilets are on the left) and opposite is a footpath sign that takes you up a windy path.
 With the farm on your right go into a National Trust signed lane through a five bar gate.
 The views further up are wonderful across to Falmouth, up the Fal river and back up St Just creek.
-After half a mile one reaches the main road.
-Take the stile to your right and walk parallel to the road.

 Public transport information